fybrik/fybrik/site/docs/concepts/connectors.md

 * role: connector role used to login to Vault - configured to be "fybrik"
 * secretPath: Path of the secret holding the credentials in Vault

-The parameters should be known to the connector upon startup time except from the vault secret path (`SecretPath`) which is passed as a parameter in each call to the connector usually under `Credentials` name.
+The parameters should be known to the connector upon startup time, except for the vault secret path (`SecretPath`) which is passed as a parameter in each call to the connector usually under `Credentials` name.

 An example for Vault Login API call which uses the Vault parameters is as follows: